MarinaKeyrouz/Adversarial-Attacks-on-Road-Signs/README.md

 Tis sheet contain useful information like papers and known attacks, detectors and classifiers.

 ## 4. Goal
-This project was made to help developers who are interested in adversarial attacks get started.
+This project was made to help developers who are interested in adversarial attacks get started, by trying the different attacks algorithms.

 This project is contributed by:
 Marina Kayrouz, Myriam Kayali and Hani Alsabe